LowLevelMahn/warning_condenser/README.md

 # warning_condenser

-simple C++ tool for condensing/sorting duplicated warnings in build outputs of gcc,clang,clang-tidy it help to better see relevant warnings or start reducing them beginning with the most occuring
+simple C++ tool for condensing/sorting duplicated warnings in build outputs of gcc,clang,clang-tidy,msvc it help to better see relevant warnings or start reducing them beginning with the most occuring

 warning_condenser file_with_warnings [-d]